lidia-k/PatternX-Duplicate-Finder/README.md

 ### Build Neo4j database from the Synthea dataset

 Run `python build_database_from_FHIR.py` from /GNN_on_FHIR directory.
-To run the script successfully, the neo4j container should be running locally and the following environment variables need to be set.
+To run the script successfully, the neo4j container should be running locally and the following environment variables need to be set in the .env file at the project root level.
+You also need FHIR data samples saved locally.
 Please double check if the dataset path is correctly set in the script.

 | Variable | Description | Value for above Docker |
 |----------|-------------|------------------------|